akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 She went to the window, watching the last light fade over the fields.

 “I have watched him.
 When he thinks no one is listening, he speaks of ‘improving’ the manor.
 He asks the reeve how many ploughs we have, how many oxen.
-He asked the nurse whether the river floods in spring.”
+He asked the woman whether the river floods in spring.”

 “Surely it is not me he wants, but the hall,” Beatrice said.
 “I think he would as soon turn us out without a crust or a thread as... as easily as he would look at his reflection in a bucket.”